encukou/blog/posts/2016-06-20-pycon-report.md

-  * Python 3 porting: Many people in the Python ecosystem use the [PyPI] as the canonical list of Python software, so tools tracking Python 3 porting progress (e.g. [WoS]) are usually biased against system tools (q.g.
-DNF, Samba, Openstack) and applications (e.g. pitivi, Inkscape).
+  * Python 3 porting: Many people in the Python ecosystem use the [PyPI] as the canonical list of Python software, so tools tracking Python 3 porting progress (e.g. [WoS]) are usually biased against system tools (e.g. DNF, Samba, Openstack) and applications (e.g. pitivi, Inkscape).
     Fedora's [PortingDB] arguably gives a better subset of "popular open- source packages".
 I gave an introduction to PortingDB, how we use it and how to look at the data.
 I also mentioned that we're nearing having 50% of packages ported, hopefully as soon as Fedora 25.
     I talked about major software that is not ported yet.
-Anything based on GTK2 will need to be ported to GTK 3 to get Python 3 support; wxWidgets support for is still incomplete.
+Anything based on GTK2 will need to be ported to GTK 3 to get Python 3 support; wxWidgets support for py3 is still incomplete.
 The other blockers are Ansible, enterprise-y software (Samba, FreeIPA), VCSs (Mercurial, Bazaar), and large parts of the Fedora infrastructure.
 Unsurprisingly, all are projects that are not published on PyPI.